Metaswitch/clearwater-snmp-handlers/docs/Testing.md

 testing the following components of the SNMP Alarm Agent.

 - The Alarm Model Table
-- The itu Alarm Table
+- The ITU Alarm Table
   - Tests that when queried using snmp get commands these tables will output the data exactly as it appears in an alarm definition.
 - The Alarm Active Table